rigado/bootloader-tools/sd71/README.md

-Softdevice 7.1.x Support
+SoftDevice S110 7.1.x Support
 =========================

 Required Resources
 ------------------

-The following resources are required when using Softdevice 7.1.x:
+The following resources are required when using SoftDevice S110 7.1.x:
 * Total application image size of < 72 KB
 * Total application storage space of < 4 KB
 * Secure Bootloader requires 20 KB of storage space along with 2 KB for settings and information